PrimePotato/cibc/readme.md

 The tests are found in

 ## Implementation Details

 This searches over the cumulative probabilities using modified search algorithm that has a time complexity of O( log(n)).
 This can either be set to use a bisection or secant method.

 Within the search function used arrays and primitives to reduce memory overhead and increase speed

+## Thoughts
+Bisect more robust
+Secant faster in certain situations is less robust.

 ##

 # Question 2